-By Christopher Zoukis On November 28, the U.S. Supreme Court heard arguments in Timbs v.
-Indiana, a case which could reshape civil asset forfeiture.
+On November 28, the U.S. Supreme Court heard arguments in Timbs v.
+Indiana, a case that could reshape civil asset forfeiture.
 Tyson Timbs, who attended the Court’s oral argument, is an Indiana resident who became addicted to opioids he was taking for chronic pain.
-To support his habit, he became a low-level…Read More
+To support his habit, he became a low-level drug dealer.
+When…Read More

 By Chris Zoukis Nearly a decade after the Federal Bureau of Prisons (BOP) began operating its notorious “Communications Management Units” (or CMU’s), the Department of Justice (DOJ) has formally issued a final rule approving the BOP’s restrictive policies already in place at those facilities.
 In 2006, the BOP opened its first CMU at its Terre…Read More

 By Christopher Zoukis Prisoners at the maximum-security Indiana Women’s Prison have undertaken a remarkable feat – conducting and presenting their own original research on the history of the 143-year-old prison.
 While funding was cut for non-vocational education programs in Indiana in 2011, volunteer instructors have still been teaching as part of the Higher Education Program,…Read More

 On July 29, 2013, Richard Stotts, 48, was fired from his job as a Pinellas County detention deputy.
 Stotts was working in the booking area of the jail on May 8 when he abruptly smacked prisoner David Allan Koons on the head and neck, eventually pinning him to the ground.
 The incident was recorded on surveillance video.
 Stotts had been the subject of previous investigations into improper conduct involving Pinellas County prisoners; he was charged with assaulting Koons, because Koons declined to cooperate with investigators.
 This was the third time in less than a year that a Pinellas County jail guard was fired for using excessive force.